 The brother of our director, P.R.
-Rollier, is the Managing General Partner of Michelin Group.
-Sonoco sold \$1,187,000 in products and services to Michelin North America during 2010.
+Rollier, was the Managing General Partner of Michelin Group until his retirement in May 2012.
+Sonoco sold \$1,439,000 in products and services to Michelin North America during 2012.
 All transactions were handled on a competitive basis.
 Our management believes the prices and terms of the transactions reported above were comparable to those we could have obtained from other sources.
-We anticipate engaging in similar business transactions in 2011.
+We anticipate engaging in similar business transactions in 2013.
 The Board of Directors considered these relationships when making its determinations of independence.